 When it comes to over-ear headphones you generally have two options.
 If you want something to use at home, particularly for TV, movies and live music, open back headphones are the way to go.
 They have perforations in the ear-cup, which allows noise to transfer between the speakers and the ouside world.
 The result is a far more open sound, more like what you'd hear at a live performance, but you will also be able to hear noise around you.
 Closed back earphones have the speaker mounted inside a solid ear-cup, which isolates the sound and provides some passive noise cancellation.
 Generally your music and sound will be a bit punchier and a little bass-heavy, great for anytime you're out and about in noisy environments.

 Read: Best over-ear headphones

 Best in-ear headphones

 Big sound doesn’t always require headgear large enough to negate the effects of a nuclear blast.
-In-ear buds, like the Sony XBA-4, renowned for their noise isolation tech, bring sonic satisfaction in a compact, pocket-sized package, often for a fraction of the price.
+In-ear buds, like the Atomic Floyd Super Darts, renowned for their noise isolation tech, bring sonic satisfaction in a compact, pocket-sized package, though they are pricey.
 Meanwhile, the £40 a-Jays One+ offer a tangle resistant flat cable along with an accompanying Android app for deeper sound customisation.
-The Atomic Floyd PowerJax offer a great sounding, yet durable solution to guard against wear and tear.

 In-ear headphones are very much down to personal preference.
 Some people find that ear buds don't sit comfortably in their ears, or that a certain model feels far more comfortable.
 Generally speaking, rubber ear-buds that plug into your ear will always deliver punchy sound, perhaps at the expense of treble notes, whilst in-ear headphones that sit in front of your ear canal won't be quite so bassy, but sound a little more open.
 In truth, you're best off with what feels most comfortable.